SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 This attack is using AWS Lambda function:
 1. Contaminate dynamo db table with non relavant record rows
 2. Scan dynamo db table for all data
-3. Print data in table to sys log  :hushed:
+3. Syslog data of inspected table to sys log  :hushed: